Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Recon.md

     cat subdomain.txt | httprobe -p http:81 -p http:3000 -p https:3000 -p http:3001 -p https:3001 -p http:8000 -p http:8080 -p https:8443 -c 50
     | tee online-domains.txt

+  ### If you already have a list of domains and what to see if there are new ones

+    cat new-output.txt | anew old-output.txt | httprobe

   ### analyze web technologiess